arthurintelligence/node-pathlib/README.md

 # node-pathlib

-An implementation of Python PEP 428, "pathlib" module, in Javascript using node APIs.
+A port of Python PEP 428, \"pathlib\" module, to node.